MikelAlc/HackTheWhale/README.md

 2. Visualize the sales price over time of a slug (line graph)
 3. Visualize the top 100 owners of a slug (table)

-These can be run through the NFTOwnership Jupyter Notebook
+These can be run through the NFT Ownership Jupyter Notebook

 ## Tools